Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: SENSOR CHARACTERIZATION

 \subsection{Mechanical Resilience Characterization}

-To characterize the mechanical resilience of our silicone and polyurethane gels, we put them through a series of mechanical tests that target different forms of loading or wear that may be encountered during use.
-As shown in Fig. \ref{fig:resilience_tests}, We include three categories of testing: compression, shear, and abrasion.
+To characterize the mechanical resilience of our silicone and polyurethane gels, we put them through a series of mechanical tests representative of common wear modalities that may be encountered during use, including compression, shear, and abrasion (Fig. \ref{fig:resilience_tests}).
+For these tests, we select loading forces that 1) provide a good spread of data, and 2) are at or near those of human grasping and manipulation, a popular application for such sensors.
+In future work, reparameterization of these tests to represent loading conditions in different applications (e.g. medical or manufacturing) should be explored.
 We perform all tests with the sensor mounted to a Universal Robots UR-10 robot arm.